xx-labs/scripts/README.md

 In order to run this script, first start the local network as described above.

-### transactions
+### transactions + offline-sign
-This directory contains a script with an example of an extrinsic (transaction) being created, signed and submitted to the local network.
+These two directories contain scripts that should be used together.
+The scripts demonstrate a way to generate transactions connected to a node, but doing the actual signing on a separate offline machine.

-The transaction is a transfer from Alice to Bob, 2 dev accounts included in the dev network.
+The transactions script has an example of creating a transfer extrinsic, sending 1000 coins from Alice to Bob.
+These 2 accounts are included in the dev network.
+The script will output the signing payload to the console and wait for the signature to proceed.

+The offline-sing script simply waits for a signing payload to be input into the console, and will sign it using Alice's wallet.
+Then it outputs the signature, which can be input into the first script.

-In order to run this script, first start the local network as described above.
+In order to run these script, first start the local network as described above.